Mission and History

 During World War II, Zipper survived two concentration camps, where he organized a secret orchestra to bolster the spirits and maintain the humanity of the prisoners.
 Zipper, having escaped to the Philippines in 1938, married Trudl Dubsky and became the music director and conductor of the Manila Symphony.
 When the city fell to the Japanese, he was again interned as a prisoner in a camp.

-In 1946, Zipper moved to the United States, where his work as founder and first executive director of the National Guild of Community Schools of the Arts led to the establishment of hundreds of community schools.
+In 1946, Zipper moved to the United States, where his work as founder and first executive director of the National Guild of Community Schools of the Arts led to the establishment of hundreds of community institutions.

-While serving as president of the Music Institute of Chicago, Zipper began his 40-year friendship with Richard D. Colburn, a parent at the school.
+While serving as president of the Music Institute of Chicago, Zipper began his 40-year friendship with Richard D. Colburn, a parent at the institution.
 Later, at the urging of Colburn, Zipper moved to LA and was Artistic Advisor to The Colburn School from the late 1970s until his death.
 Herbert Zipper Concert Hall is named in his honor and serves as a performance space for Colburn students, and visiting artists and ensembles.
 Zipper, who said the arts “make life meaningful under the most dreadful circumstance," believed in access to the performing arts for every human being.
 This legacy continues through the Colburn Community School of Performing Arts outreach programs.

 Trudl Dubsky Zipper